Aarón Cruz: Deportivo Saprissa

-His debut in the 2017 Apertura Tournament took place on July 30 at the "Fello" Meza de Cartago Stadium, where his team played at home against Carmelita.
-Cruz, for his part, appeared in the starting eleven, completed all the minutes and conceded two goals in the victory with the score of 4–2.
+He made his 2017 season debut on July 30 at home at the "Fello" Meza de Cartago Stadium against Carmelita.
+Cruz conceded two goals in the 4–2 victory.
 The Saprissistas advanced to the home run in second place with 43 points, and at the end of it, the Tibaseño team was left without possibilities of opting for the title.
-Cruz counted eight appearances, executed nineteen interventions and managed to keep the goal at zero on one occasion.
+Cruz made eight appearances, executed nineteen interventions and one shutout.

-With a view to the 2018 Closing Tournament, his team changed coaches due to the retirement of Carlos Watson, with Vladimir Quesada- who was the assistant last season, became the new coach of the club.
+Ahead of the 2018 Closing Tournament, Saprissa promoted assistant Vladimir Quesada to the manager position due to the retirement of Carlos Watson.
 Cruz appeared as a starter for the 90 minutes in the 0–3 victory over Liberia at the Edgardo Baltodano Stadium, where he had a relatively quiet game in his goal which kept him undefeated.
 On 20 May, he was proclaimed champion of the tournament with his club after beating Herediano in the penalty shootout.
-Cruz made 15 appearances, intervened 27 times and left his goal unbeaten 5 times.
-At the conclusion of the 2018 Apertura competition, he made a total of three appearances in which he did not receive any goals.
+Cruz made 15 appearances, intervened 27 times and recorded 5 shutouts.

-He faced his first match of the 2019 Clausura Tournament on 3 January, reaching all the minutes in the home draw at two goals against Limón.
+He faced his first match of the 2019 Clausura Tournament on 3 January, reaching all the minutes in the 2–2 draw at home against Limón.
 On 15 May, he obtained the runner-up of the contest.

-He begins the 2019 Opening Tournament with the defeat of his team 1–0 against San Carlos, in which Cruz started.

-On 28 July, he was sent off in the match against Santos de Guápiles, after having intercepted with his hands in a clear play of goal outside the area, for which he received a two-game suspension.
+He began the 2019 Opening Tournament with a 1–0 loss against San Carlos, in which Cruz started.
+On 28 July, he was sent off in the match against Santos de Guápiles after having intercepted with his hands in a clear play of goal outside the area, for which he received a two-game suspension.
 On 26 November, he was proclaimed champion of the 2019 Concacaf League, after defeating Motagua from Honduras in the final.